anthonynarine/StockMind/README.md

 # StockMind

-> Your AI-powered portfolio assistant — built with FastAPI, React, and modern developer tools.
+> An AI-powered portfolio assistant — built with FastAPI, React, and modern developer tools.

 ---